 The Securities and Exchange Commission rules regarding disclosure of executive compensation require proxy statement disclosure of specified information regarding certain relationships of members of the Company's Board of Directors with the Company or certain other entities.
-None of the members of the Corporation's Board of Directors has a relationship requiring such disclosure, except that Mr. Riley was an executive officer of the Company prior to his retirement in 1995.
+None of the members of the Corporation's Board of Directors has a relationship requiring such disclosure.